 The majority of our work is created from stoneware and fired twice, achieving a final temperature of 1222 degrees Celsius in an oxidation atmosphere.

 Hi I'm Kat Twomey, the maker behind Black Dog Ceramics.
 I have been creating with clay since 2009 and I graduated from Lakehead University with a Fine Arts degree majoring in Ceramics.
 My work is created using a combination of wheel-thrown and slab built methods, using the texture of a living plant as the main form of decoration.
-I like to create a large variety of functional dishware in bright colourful glazes.
+I like to create a large variety of functional dishware and often explore new glazes and colour palettes.

 I’m inspired by the boreal forest and the gorgeous nature surrounding Thunder Bay.
 Plants are important to all human life; I aim to bring elements of these plants into our daily lives through our food rituals.
 Through the ceramic process, I fossilize local foliage on the flat surfaces of my dishes.
 Due to the climate crisis these plants may not be around for future generations.